Our campaigning priorities to #EndDestitution

 Repeal the Illegal Migration Act

-Together with our members and partners, we are urging the next Government to urgently repeal the Illegal Migration Act.
+Together with our members and partners, we are urging the Government to repeal the Illegal Migration Act, in order to fully respect, restore and protect the right to claim asylum in the UK.

-Extend the 28-day refugee move-on period to 56-days
+Extend the 28-day move-on period to 56 days

-A major driver of homelessness amongst refugees and people in the asylum system is the move-on period, when people are asked to leave asylum accommodation and their support is stopped.
+A major driver of homelessness amongst people leaving the asylum system is the move-on period, when people are asked to leave asylum accommodation and their support is stopped.
 Currently, people are given only 21 days (after a refusal) or 28 days (after a positive decision) before their support ceases and they are evicted from their accommodation.
-This pushes many people into homelessness and destitution, as they do not have enough time to find alternative accommodation and apply for other types of support (for example Universal Credit for new refugees).
-This period must be extended to at least 56 days.
-This would be in line with the Homelessness Reduction Act 2017 in England and would create a central and consistent minimum standard across asylum support in the UK.
+This pushes many people into the trauma of homelessness and destitution, as they simply do not have enough time to find alternative accommodation, employment and apply for other types of support (for example Universal Credit for new refugees).

-Extending the move-on period to 56-days would reduce the risk of homelessness and destitution amongst refugees and people in the asylum system.
+Extending the move-on period to 56-days would significantly reduce the risk of homelessness and destitution amongst people leaving the asylum system.

 Introduce a duty to refer